CodethinkLabs/mt3620-m4-samples/GPIO_ADC_RTAPP_MT3620_BareMetal/README.md

 ![Connection Diagram](Connection%20Diagram.png)

+In addition, you can optionally connect the following GPIOs together to check that individual blocks are working correctly:

+GPIO 60 -> 70
+GPIO 28 -> 66
+GPIO 31 -> 44

 Note: we assume the use of MT3620 Reference Development Board (RDB) hardware, such as the MT3620 development kit from Seeed Studio.
 Different Azure Sphere hardware may require different wiring: consult its manufacturer’s